First steps#

 ifelse function#

+A no-branching alternative.
 All the arguments are evaluated first in ifelse(cond, tvalue, fvalue)

 .

-short cicuit evaluation#
+short circuit evaluation#

 &&